rnestler/rnestler.github.io-source/content/articles/2017/2017-05-01_rustfest_visiting_hacklab_kiev.rst

 you want to hear a funny story on how I almost missed it again, feel free to DM me on Twitter ;)

 I definitely enjoyed my stay in Kiev and my visit to Hacklab Kyiv.
-But my travel continued back to Budapest and then further on to Szeged.
+I'd loved to stay a few more days, but my travel continued back to Budapest and then further on to Szeged.

 .. [#] It always amazes me how much communication is possible with just `some sentences`_, lots of smiling, gestures and some pictures from a mobile phone.